Universal noise-precision relations in variational quantum algorithms: Numerical simulation

-In this way, the noiseless precision $\delta = 0$ is always satisfied.
-As the noise model, the single(two)-qubit depolarizing channel is inserted after every single(two)-qubit gate.
-The single-qubit depolarizing channel on every qubit is also inserted after the final layer as a model of the readout error.
-In the simulation, we consider the case where $n=4$ qubits, the depth $d = 2$, $E_0 = 1.0$, and $E_{\max} = 100$.
-To calculate the noisy cost function, we calculate the average of the exact expectation value of $H$ for the $10^5$ samples of the randomly generated circuit according to the depolarizing channels.
-Minimization of the noisy cost function is done by the BFGS algorithm \com{via SciPy \cite{Jones:2001uv}} from uniformly random initial parameters.
+In this way, the noiseless precision $\delta(\vec{\theta}^*) = 0$ can be always satisfied.
+In our simulation, we consider the case where $E_0 = 1.0$ and $E_{\max} = 100$.
+We use the same ansatz shown in Fig.~\ref{fig-circuit} with 4 qubits and 4 layers.

-Fig.~\ref{fig-rate} shows the dependence of the error $\epsilon(\vec{\theta}^*)$ in the optimized noisy cost function on the error rate $q$ in comparison with the rough bounds \eqref{b8n} and \eqref{beyhlzhd} obtained from Theorem \ref{thm2}, where the metric $G_{i,i}(\vec{\theta}^*)$ is replaced with its maximum value $1/4$.
-Here, the error probability of the single-qubit error is $q$, and the error probability of the two-qubit error and the readout error is $10q$. $E_1 - E_0$ is set to $50$.
-The rough bounds well captures the scaling of the true error dependence on the error rate. \cob{This behavior is expected from the fact that the impact of the difference between the true value of $G_{i,i}(\vec{\theta}^*)$ and $1/4$ on the estimation of $(E_1 - E_0) \sum_{i = 1}^{M}G_{i,i}(\vec{\theta}^*) \sigma_i^2$ is suppressed if $\sigma_i^2$ is small and the gap $E_1 - E_0$ is not so large.} The comparison between the relative error $R_1 = \epsilon(\vec{\theta}^*) / (E_1 - E_0)$ and the easily computable rough estimation $\sum_{i = 1}^{M}\sigma_i^2 / 4$ of its lower bound is shown in Fig.~\ref{fig-R1rate}.
-The rough estimation actually well characterizes the behavior of the relative error $R_1$ depending on the error rate $q$.
+Fig.~\ref{fig-rate} shows the dependence of the error $\epsilon(\vec{\theta}^*)$ in the optimized noisy cost function on the error rate $q$ in comparison with rough bounds (\ref{R1_BDs}), (\ref{b8n}) and (\ref{rough_LB}).
+Here, the error probability of the two-qubit error and the readout error are $q$, and the error probability of the single-qubit error is $10^{-1}q$. $E_1 - E_0$ is set to $50$.
+All of our rough bounds well capture the scaling of the true error dependence on the error rate as similar to the Heisenberg spin chain.